 And what about the curious title of the piece — “Habeyssée”?

-However, I have found no definitive proof of this — nor of the existence of any specific programme or storyline for the music.
+However, I have found no proof of this — nor of the existence of any specific programme or storyline for the music.
+Indeed, it’s when one looks more closely that different explanation emerges.

-Besides, these are sounds that engage the listener as absolute music, without the need to rely on any special “narrative.”
+Besides, these are sounds that engage the listener as absolute music, without the need to rely on any particular “narrative.”
 Indeed, its three contrasting movements provide rich musical material, as follows:

 A. Assez animé — in the form of a scherzo, the first movement abounds with counterpoint melodies and syncopated rhythmic patterns.